 3. Sound design.
 Sound engineers or sound designers create the game’s sound design.
 This work includes sound effects, voice acting, and music, all of which are often dynamic and change based on the player’s actions and what happens in the game.

 Production is one of the longest game development steps due to the fact that the team will in any case implement a large number of clarifications, adjustments and edits.
-There will be a lot of trial and error before arriving at the perfect visual and technical representation of the game.
+There will be a lot of trial and error before arriving at the perfect visual effects and technical representation of the game.

 Production Milestones